I've talked about Sufficient and Necessary Condition indicator words before.

 The words "except," "unless," "until," and "without" frequently appear in the Logical Reasoning section of the LSAT.
 Their presence often trips up test-takers who have difficulty deciding whether to associate them with the sufficient condition or the necessary condition.
 The truth is that these words don't neatly fall within either category.
 The condition with which you associate them should depend upon your approach to translating them.

-This blog post will cover two common methods that test-takers can use to correctly translate statements containing these words.
+This article will cover two common methods that test-takers can use to correctly translate statements containing these words.

 Note: I'm not a fan of Method #1, so just skip to Method #2 if you're not interested in the nitty-gritty.